ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 Ballerina's WebSub subscriber service endpoint can be extended to introduce specific Webhooks.

-With specific subscriber services, multiple resources corresponding to the possible notifications for a particular topic could be introduced, instead of the single `onNotification` resource.
+With specific subscriber services, multiple resources could be introduced to accept content delivery requests, instead of the single `onNotification` resource.
+These resources could correspond to the possible content delivery requests that could be received for a particular topic.

 For example, assume by subscribing to a particular topic with an issue tracking system, you receive notifications either when an issue is opened or when an issue is closed.
 With a custom subscriber service endpoint, extending the generic